Enderix-MC/EventCore/README.md

-# Enderix-EVENT / ReDone from overhue-event sytsme i have worked on
+# Enderix-EVENT / ReDone from overhue-event system i have worked on

 ----------------------------------------------------------------